-Local Community Contribution >>
+4. Local Community Contribution >>

 Based on the lessons learned from earthquakes and other disasters in the past, and as a means to help people prepare for future disasters and raise disaster prevention awareness among children as well as companies, Tokio Marine Group disseminates disaster prevention information through the media and holds disaster prevention seminars and lessons for children and adults jointly with research and other organizations who are our partners in industry-academia collaboration.
+The Group also engages in recovery support for affected areas, including employee volunteer activities.